ndp-software/ts-libs/ts-grip/README.md

 const readOnly = readOnlyGrip(grip);
 ```

-As a convenience, this is generally available on grips:
+As a convenience, this is generally available:

 ```typescript
 const grip = valueGrip.readOnly